 The unaudited pro forma consolidated results are based on our historical financial statements and those of Yellow Folder and do not necessarily indicate the results of operations that would have resulted had the acquisition actually been completed at the beginning of the applicable period presented.
-The pro forma financial information assumes that the companies were combined as of January 1, 2021.
+The pro forma financial information assumes that the companies were combined as of January 1, 2022.

-The following tables present the amounts of revenue and earnings of Yellow Folder since the acquisition date included in the consolidated income statement for the reporting period.
+The following table presents the amounts of revenue and earnings of Yellow Folder since the acquisition date included in the consolidated income statement for the reporting period.

-For the twe lve months ended
+twelve For the twelve months ended December 31, 2023 For the months ended mber 31, 2022

-Decen nber 31, 2022

 Yellow Folder:

-Total revenues \$ 2,460,474
+Total revenues \$ 3,613,764 \$ 2,460,474

-Net income \$ 520,186
+Net income \$ 677,820 \$ 520,186